ck-zhang/px/docs/design/sandbox.md

 * Optionally (controlled by a flag) auto‑add the capability when `auto = true`.

 Inference is **advisory**; explicit config always wins.

+Frozen/CI (`--frozen` / `CI=1`) behavior:

+* Sandbox commands may still build/reuse images from a clean lock/env and inferred capabilities.
+* If a required capability is missing, commands fail with an explicit suggestion; px never edits manifests or auto-adds capabilities in frozen/CI.

 ---